rx290/Kivy_Learnings/Widgets/Widgets.md

-# The Lab
+# The Lab Part 2

 ## Content

-    This section is going to teach us diffrent widgets which are as follows:
+    This section is going to teach use different widgets which are as follows:
         1. Toggle Buttons
         2. Custom Fonts
         3. Button Click function & its Relation